bytebraintechnologies/employee-service-polyglot/README.md

 - **Node.js**: Great for real-time applications, microservices, and when you need JavaScript across the stack
 - **Python**: Excellent for rapid development, data processing, and when readability is a priority
 - **Go**: Ideal for high-performance services, microservices where concurrency matters, and when memory efficiency is important
+- **Ruby**: Perfect for rapid development, clean syntax, and developer happiness with elegant code
+- **C#/.NET**: Great for Windows-based environments, enterprise applications, and teams familiar with Microsoft technologies
+- **Clojure**: Excellent for functional programming, data processing, and teams looking for a modern Lisp dialect with JVM benefits

 Each implementation demonstrates the idiomatic patterns and best practices of its respective language and framework.